BlueSCSI/BlueSCSI-v2/README.md

 SCSI initiator mode
 -------------------
-The full-size RP2040 and RP2040 Pico models supports SCSI initiator mode for reading SCSI drives.
+The full-size RP2040, RP2350 Blaster, and Pico models support SCSI initiator mode for reading SCSI drives.
-When enabled by the DIP switch, ZuluSCSI RP2040 will scan for SCSI drives on the bus and copy the data as `HDxx_imaged.hda` to the SD card.
+When enabled by the DIP switch, the ZuluSCSI RP2040/2350 will scan for SCSI drives on the bus and copy the data as `HDxx_imaged.hda` to the SD card.

 LED indications in initiator mode: